Follow us

 Who Does It Help?

-The amendment will take effect on August 27, 2021 and will benefit ex-offenders by
+The amendment will take effect on August 27, 2021 and will benefit ex-offenders by allowing them to seek to set aside certain felony and misdemeanor convictions and

-assisting them in moving past these prior criminal convictions to improve their
+assisting them in moving past these prior criminal convictions to improve their employment and other opportunities.
+Courts granting applications to set aside prior convictions must also include a Certificate if not issued previously.

 Eligibility includes: